 That approach is one she has stuck with because she feels, regardless of male or female, sales professionals always need to earn their business, it’s never a given.

-Susan Harrod, Field Service Advisor with RDO Equipment Co. in Austin, spends most of her time scheduling technicians and confirming service work with customers.
+Susan Harrod, Field Service Manager with RDO Equipment Co. in Austin, spends most of her time scheduling technicians and confirming service work with customers.
 When asked what it’s like working in a male-dominated industry, she said, “It’s funny, there are times I completely forget about it, then there are other times I’ve felt I had to work harder to prove myself.”

 She further explained that some men are used to dealing with other men, especially in the service department.
 But, “I find that once they talk to me for a bit and they realize I’m able to help them out, they’re great,” she said.